 Kennedy first visited Ollantaytambo in 2001 on a high school service trip.
 The trip inspired her interest in Latin America and international development, and set her path to Georgetown University.
 After graduating from the School of Foreign Service in 2006, she moved to Ollantaytambo to work as a volunteer for a local Peruvian weaving non-profit.
 After two years, she and her colleagues from that project founded Awamaki.
 She holds a Masters in Public Administration from the University of Washington, where she specialized in non-profit management.

 Kennedy spent most of eight years living in Ollantatyambo, where she loves the pace and quality of life.
 She currently lives in Seattle with her husband and son, and visits Peru frequently.
-In her free time she likes to camp, hike, cook, bike and talk to her son in Spanish.
+In her free time she likes to camp, hike, bike, ski, and cook with her family.

 Mercedes began working with Awamaki in January 2012.
 As Weaving Project Coordinator, and as a fluent Quechua speaker, Mercedes works with Awamaki’s women’s cooperatives in Patacancha, Kelkanka, Huilloc and Puente Inca.
 Within her responsibilities, Mercedes holds regular meetings with the women in their communities to discuss any production issues, to put in orders for the Awamaki fair trade shop in Ollantaytambo, and to pay the women for their work.